jpreardon/jam-alert/WORKLOG.md

 - Get systemd to run the python script at the right time and remove the initial sleep delay from the python script

 ## Log

+### 2022-12-28

+- Change the LED behavior some more.
+Turn off blue light altogether and stop blinking the green.

 ### 2022-12-27